Contributed By Legance – Avvocati Associati

 The evidence gathering in Italian civil proceedings is managed differently depending on the forms of evidence in question.

-As a general rule, parties are responsible for filing and gathering all forms of evidence that they wish to present to support their case, whereas the judge does not have, in principle, investigatory powers (see 1.1 General Characteristics of Legal System).
+As a general rule, parties are responsible for filing and gathering all forms of evidence that they wish to present to support their case, whereas the judge does not have, in principle, investigatory powers (see 1.1 General Characteristics of the Legal System).
 Nevertheless, the judge retains some discretion in requiring the production of documents from the public administration and to seek clarifications from witnesses and parties’ representatives.